rkrambovitis/thergioni/README.md

 * make
 * java Thergioni sample-conf.xml

+### Optional dependancy ###
+* [Download sqlite jdbc](https://bitbucket.org/xerial/sqlite-jdbc/downloads/) and add it to your classpath.
+This will create a local sqlite db, in which it will store passed and failed check counts per day, so you can calculate service levels.

 ## Design ##
 Thergioni is designed to be dependancy aware, and able to distinguish blips from problems.